 If you’re thinking of adding online safety training to your current safety training programs at work, it helps to get some tips about what to look for.
-We’re hosting a live webinar soon to help you with that (see the button below to register), we’ve written a length blog article on How to Select Online Safety Training Solutions for you, and we even have an Online Safety Training Buyer’s Guide Checklist you can download for free.
+We’ve written a lengthy blog article on How to Select Online Safety Training Solutions for you, and we even have an Online Safety Training Buyer’s Guide Checklist you can download for free.

 If you’re trying to pull together an online safety training solution at your workplace, be sure you’re getting the following elements.

 Obviously, you need the actual training courses.
 These days, the two most common ways to get an online safety training course is as a streaming video delivered directly from a website or as an elearning course hosted within a learning management system (LMS).

 If you’re not familiar with elearning courses and learning management systems, read our elearning for Online Safety Training and Learning Management Systems for Online Safety Training articles.

 You’ll want to make sure the courses cover the safety and health topics you’ll need for workers at your workplace.
 This includes covering your compliance requirements (with regulators like OSHA and MSHA, for example) but certainly shouldn’t be limited to just compliance safety training.

 You can make your own elearning courses with an elearning authoring tool.
 You can also, of course, partner with one or more training providers to get your online safety training courses.
 This might include a mix of off-the-shelf safety training courses and courses custom-made for your company and your own specific safety-training needs.